 “Funded by GPSA,” and all advertising/posters must consist of the statements “Funded by the

 GPSAFC.”
-Events without stating that it is funded by GPSA will not receive funding.
+Events that do not advertise this funding statement will not receive

+funding/reimbursements.
 GPSAFC Chair and VP of Finance and Appropriations may approve the

 expense with a warning.
 Excessive violations will lead to Funding Tier demotion.
-No exemptions.
+No exceptions.

 7. University organizations (as defined by the CA) are encouraged to consult with their specific